 Neighborhood watch programs are prevalent in the U.S. and, if implemented properly, can be a valuable tool in crime prevention.

 If managed properly, community watch programs are a great way to help keep your neighborhood safe.
-But keep in mind that neighborhood watch volunteers do not have the same authority as the police and must know their limits.
-If you have a legal question about this or any other criminal justice situation in which you find yourself, get a free legal evaluation from a criminal defense attorney today.
+But keep in mind that neighborhood watch volunteers don't have the same authority as the police and they must know their limits.
+If you have a legal question about this or any other criminal justice situation in which you find yourself, speak with a local criminal defense attorney today.